dehighland/BVDataset/README.md

 ## Terms of Use for BV Dataset

-You need to read and agree to the following terms of use to download and use the BV dataset.
+By downloading and using the BV dataset, you are acknowledging that you have read and agree to the following terms of use.

 >`1.
 Definitions`
 >